 I have witnessed separations, breakups, and even divorce among couples because of ATR.
 I have likewise seen many friendships and family connections come to an end when someone decided to devote themselves to an African spiritual system.
 Some have even lost their employment or social status, political position, and other beneficial connections due to their spiritual beliefs.

 In some cases, this happened because individuals or organizations disowned these individuals.
 In other instances, these relationships were broken because the ATR devotee was advised to end such connections by their spiritual team.
 Either way, the loss of important relationships may be a significant cost to pay if you decide to practice African spirituality.

-You never really know what Spirit will say until you have a divination session performed.
-It may seem benign at first, but these things can seriously change your entire lifestyle.
-This is a small price to pay to enjoy a more fruitful, more prosperous life for some.
+You never really know what Spirit will say until you get a reading.
+It may seem benign initially, but these things can seriously change your entire lifestyle.
+This is a small price to pay to enjoy a more fruitful, prosperous life for some.
 For others, these lifestyle dynamics can be hindering and overwhelming.
 So, choose wisely when deciding to practice ATR.

-While it is quite demanding at times, engaging with an African spiritual system can be rewarding and enjoyable.
+While it is quite demanding at times, engaging with African spirituality can be rewarding and enjoyable.
 The information in this post was by no means meant to discourage you from engaging in this practice.
 Instead, it was meant to shed light on what it means to be an ATR devotee.

 I have personally enjoyed a very satisfying experience with two African spiritual systems for several years.
 However, the journey has not always been easy, and it has definitely been costly.
 But these are costs that I am willing to pay based on the rewards I receive from devoting myself to African spirituality.